-If there’s one indoor plant that has dominated interiors for the last several years, it’s the humble fiddle-leaf fig. This fashionable ficus has graced magazine covers and high-end spreads with good reason: It is sculptural without being too bushy, and hardy yet pretty with its large violin-shaped leaves.
-So what houseplant could possibly compete with that?
+If there’s one indoor plant that has dominated interiors for the last several years, it’s the humble fiddle-leaf fig. This fashionable ficus has graced magazine covers and high-end spreads for good reason: It's sculptural without being too bushy, and equally hardy and pretty with its large, violin-shaped leaves.
+What houseplant could possibly compete with that?
 Well, quite a few actually.

 The bird-of-paradise species (Strelitzia reginae) is commonly mistaken for the banana plant thanks to its large leaves and enormous height.
-This beauty can grow to more than six feet in height, and its banana-like leaves can reach 28 inches in length.
-Its oversize evergreen leaves are one of the reasons it has become such a popular houseplant, and they usually unfold one at a time in a crisscross pattern that resembles a fan shape at the crown.
+This beauty can grow to more than 6 feet in height, and its banana-like leaves can reach 28 inches in length.
+Its oversized evergreen leaves are one of the reasons it has become such a popular houseplant, and they usually unfold one at a time in a crisscross pattern that resembles a fan shape at the crown.
 Its most magnificent feature, though, is its bird-like flower of orange and blue.

 The Popular Indoor-Outdoor Palm Tree

 Palms are incredibly atmospheric; as soon as they’re in the room, you immediately feel a tropical, luxurious vibe.
 They work particularly well in larger rooms with tall ceilings but can spruce up a spacious apartment, too.
 Palms work well indoors because they love the shade and are slow-growing, so they won’t outgrow their space too quickly.